tisma95/articles/web/min-max-height-width/min_max_height_width_en.md

     }
 </style>
 ```
-With the property *overflow: auto;* the container will remain inside the container with a scroll bar.
+With the property *overflow: auto;* the container will remain inside the container with a vertical scroll bar.

 <img src="./img/height_with_overflow.png" alt="" width="50%"/>

 ### height with min

-The **height** property can be preceded by **min** or **max**.
+The **height** property can be preceded by **min**.
 In this case, the operating mode changes:

-If **min-height** is used, this means that the element cannot be smaller than the specified size, even if the screen size is smaller than the specified size.
+If **min-height** is used, this means that the element height cannot be smaller than the specified height, even if the screen height is smaller than the specified height.

 If we change the style to: